acul009/svalin/readme.md

 If you're based in the EU, you might also be happy to hear, that Svalin is a german project.

-TLDR: Rustdesk is primarily a remote software while Svalin is more similar to a generic coordinator.
+TLDR: Rustdesk is primarily a remote software while Svalin is more similar to a generic coordinator and managment software.
 Use whatever fits your use case best.

 ## Quickstart